Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields: Excitation modes at high-symmetry points

 (i) The matrix $\mathcal{M} (\kv)$ at the $M_1$ point for (e) rectangular lattices is given by

 where the upper and lower of the double signs correspond to the parallel- and antiparallel-field cases, respectively, and ``0'' indicates elements whose numerical values vanish with high accuracy.
 The structure of the matrix indicates that the spin-$\ua$ and $\da$ components are completely decoupled at this wave vector.
-This remarkable decoupling may be understood pictorially as in Fig.\ \ref{fig:mode_M1}; here, only the spin-$\ua$ vortices show displacements, and the forces acting on each spin-$\da$ vortex from the surrounding spin-$\ua$ vortices cancel out owing to the staggered nature of the displacements.
+We can thus construct the excitation mode involving only the spin-$\ua$ component, which is given by the vector $\left(\Ucal_{\ua },\Vcal_{\ua }\right)=(1.12,-0.248-0.431 i)$.
+For this mode, we present the density profiles $|\psi_\alpha(\rv,t=0)|^2/n~(\alpha=\ua,\da)$ and the schematic illustration of the vortex movement in Fig.\ \ref{fig:mode_highsym}(i).
+From this figure, we can interpret the decoupling of the two components in the following way: the forces acting on each spin-$\da$ vortex from the surrounding spin-$\ua$ vortices cancel out owing to the staggered nature of the displacement.
 Once the two components are decoupled in this way, they independently exhibit collective modes with identical spectra irrespective of the direction of the synthetic field.
 This explains the two-fold degeneracy of eigenenergies and the coincidence of those energies between the parallel- and antiparallel-field cases.
 Similar structures of the matrix $\mathcal{M} (\kv)$ are also seen at the $M_1$ point for (c) rhombic and (d) square lattices and at the $M_2$ point for (e) rectangular lattices.

 (ii) The matrix $\mathcal{M} (\kv)$ at the $K_1$ point for (a) overlapping triangular lattices in antiparallel fields is given by